 - Onsite interviews

-Build competence in the most used programming languages, frameworks, and databases
+1. Learn the most used programming languages, frameworks, and databases.

-Applicants with proficiency in multiple popular programming languages and the latest programming tools, frameworks, and database systems stand to attract lucrative job prospects from top companies like Facebook, Apple, Amazon, Netflix, and Google.
-To prepare for your interview, It is a good idea to gather as much knowledge as possible on the technologies these companies use and the challenges they are currently facing.
+Applicants with proficiency in multiple popular programming languages and the latest programming tools, frameworks, and database systems stand to attract lucrative job prospects from top tech companies like Facebook, Apple, Amazon, Netflix, and Google.
+To prepare for your interview, gather as much knowledge as possible on the technologies these companies use and the challenges they are currently facing.

-The most popular frameworks used by FAANG companies include ReactJS, Hadoop, NodeJS, Django, Flask, and AngularJS.
+The most popular frameworks used by FAANG include ReactJS, Hadoop, NodeJS, Django, Flask, and AngularJS.
 The most used database technologies, on the other hand, are MySQL, Redis, PostgreSQL, MongoDB, and Cassandra.
-As for the programming languages, we've already discussed them in detail in the above section.
+As for the programming languages, we've already discussed them in detail in this post.

 Companies usually have a set of questions they ask candidates to test their competence in computer programming.
-Therefore, it is important to prepare your answers for as many technical questions as possible.
+Prepare your answers for as many technical questions as possible.
 With whiteboard coding questions, you need to build your speed to solve problems faster and more efficiently.
 For this, you need plenty of practice.

-When it comes to landing your dream job at a FAANG company, you need to remain patient and committed to your learning process as the interview processes are grueling.
-Upskill yourself with a focus on the most used programming languages in 2021.
-This will ensure that your skill development is future-proof and rewarding in the long run.
+Remember — when it comes to landing your dream job at FAANG or any other top tech company, you need to remain patient and committed to your preparation process, as the interview rounds are quite grueling.
+Upskill yourself, focusing on the most used programming languages of 2021; this will ensure the career you build is future-proof and rewarding in the long run.